lapop-central/lapop/README.md

 <p>5.
 Store the output in an R object.</p>

    - File names: .csv and graphics files should have the same name.
-Their names should be in the following standard format: CountryYear/ts_DVcode(s)_IVcode(s)_graphtype.extension.
+Their names should be in the following standard format: CountryYear_DVcode(s)_IVcode(s)_graphtype.extension
    - Examples:

       - mex21_countfair1_hist.csv